 Stay at the Icehotel, which is built entirely from snow and ice every year, in an ice-suite and enjoy one the many winter activities available.
 You may even be lucky enough to see the northern lights; in fact the nearby Aurora Sky Station is considered one of the best places in the world to see them!

-This year will celebrate the 25th Icehotel in Swedish Lapland.
-An icon of Swedish Lapland, this world-famous hotel is created every year from ice and snow and offers a truly unique place for the ultimate winter break. discover more »
+An icon of Swedish Lapland, this world-famous hotel is created every year from ice and snow and offers a truly unique place for the ultimate winter break.
+The 2014-2015 season saw the Icehotel celebrate its 25th anniversary marking a quarter of a century of art, design and ingenuity. discover more »

 All of our holidays to Swedish Lapland offer excellent opportunities for viewing the aurora during the winter months.
 The Icehotel offers a range of exciting northern lights excursions and nearby at the Aurora Sky Station the aurora borealis is often seen in the largely cloud-free skies. discover more »